datajerk/ctf-write-ups/googlectf2022/segfault_labyrinth/README.md

 ### Alternative `exploit2.py`

-Same as described above, however with locations table append to payload vs. hardcoded and unrolled.
+Same as described above, however with locations table appended to payload vs. hardcoded and unrolled.
 Payload is about 1/3 the size of the payload above.

 ```python
 #!/usr/bin/env python3